smansoft/openssl_android_scripts/README.md

         Configure (build of apps is disabled, only build of static libs (.a) is provided);

-2. All paths (in script) should contain only "/" instead "\\", i.e.:
+2. All paths (in script) should contains only "/" instead "\\", i.e.:

     D:/sman/sdk/android/android-sdk.cur/ndk-bundle

-3. Path in ANDROID_NDK_HOME should contain only "/" instead "\\" too.
+3. Path in ANDROID_NDK_HOME should contains only "/" instead "\\" too.

 4. "\\" can be used only in PATH: